cosmos/sdk-tutorials/academy/4-my-own-chain/reject-game.md

   checkersd tx checkers reject-game [idValue] [flags]
 ```

-Simple.
-Let's have Alice, who played poorly in game `0`, try to reject it:
+Have Alice, who played poorly in game `0`, try to reject it:

 ```sh
 $ checkersd tx checkers reject-game 0 --from $alice
 ```

-Which returns:
+This returns:

 ```
 ...
 raw_log: '[{"events":[{"type":"message","attributes":[{"key":"action","value":"RejectGame"},{"key":"module","value":"checkers"},{"key":"action","value":"GameRejected"},{"key":"Creator","value":"cosmos1gml05nvlhr0k27unas8mj827z6m77lhfpzzr3l"},{"key":"IdValue","value":"0"}]}]}]'
 ```

-Oh.
-It went through, against our expectations.
+Against expectations, the remove request went through.

 <HighlightBox type="warn">

-How is it possible that Alice could reject a game she had already played, despite the code preventing that?
+How is it possible that Alice could reject a game she had already played in, despite the code preventing that?
 Because game `0` was created in an earlier version of your code.
 This earlier version created **a game without any `.MoveCount`**.
 When you later added the code for rejection, Ignite CLI kept the current state of your blockchain.
 In effect, your blockchain was in a **broken** state, where **the code and the state were out of sync**.

 To see how to properly handle code changes that would otherwise result in a broken state, see the section on [migrations](./migration.md).

 </HighlightBox>

-Now you have to create other games and test the rejection on them.
+You need to create other games and test the rejection on them.
 Notice the incrementing game ID.

 <CodeGroup>
 <CodeGroupItem title="Bob rejects" active>